redhat-actions/openshift-github-connector/docs/developing.md

 Then run `yarn dev` to run the development server.

+The project runs at [https://localhost:3000](https://localhost:3000).
+You will not get a response if you use regular HTTP.

 ## Project Structure

 The backend is in Express, and the frontend is in React using create-react-app (CRA).
 Code can be shared across the stack from the `common/` directory.